-By this time no one questioned the greatness of the man they called “Mantequilla.”
-Jose Napoles, the former Cuban who emigrated to Mexico after Fidel Castro took over his home nation and made pro boxing illegal, had proven his elite status long before he finally received a chance at a world title in 1969.
-In fact, the only reason he had moved up from 140 pounds was because none of the champions at 135 and 140 were unwilling to face him.
-Always cool and composed in the ring, like a panther patiently stalking its prey, Napoles had vanquished a long line of top-shelf fighters, including Emile Griffith, Clyde Gray, Ernie Lopez, Billy Backus and Hedgemon Lewis.
+By this time no one questioned the greatness of Jose Napoles.
+The former Cuban who had emigrated to Mexico after Fidel Castro outlawed professional prizefighting had established his elite status long before he finally received a chance at a world title in 1969.
+In fact, the only reason he had moved up to welterweight was because his reputation preceded him and the champions at 135 and 140 were unwilling to face him.
+Always cool and composed in the ring, like a panther patiently stalking its prey, Napoles had vanquished a long list of top-shelf fighters, including Curtis Cokes, Emile Griffith, Clyde Gray, Ernie Lopez, Billy Backus and Hedgemon Lewis.
 In short, by 1974 the Hall of Fame credentials of “Mantequilla” were more than secure.

 And that was it.
-When the bell rang for round seven, Napoles stayed on his stool as trainer Angelo Dundee turned to the referee and signalled surrender.
+When the bell rang for round seven, Napoles stayed on his stool as trainer Angelo Dundee turned to the referee and signaled surrender.
 In a fight which demonstrated the necessity of weight divisions, a great smaller man was simply no match for a great bigger man.
 Following the defeat Napoles wisely returned to the welterweight division to defend his title several more times before retiring after a loss to John L. Stracey.
 Meanwhile, Monzon proved unstoppable, exiting a year after Napoles did, but only after notching a record fourteen consecutive defenses of his undisputed middleweight crown. — Michael Carbert